lukyanchikov/NLP/README.md

 # Running
 ## Ad-hoc sentiment prediction requests

-(1) Open an OS terminal session and start Flask in it (change the path to match your working folder):
+(1) Open an OS terminal session, navigate to your working folder and start Flask in it (change the path to match your working folder):

  `cd C:\Users\serge\eclipse-workspace\NLP`